calvinhobbes119/PID-Controller/README.md

 ![Vary_Kp_alone](https://github.com/calvinhobbes119/PID-Controller/blob/master/figures/Kp_-0.2_Kd_0.0_Ki_0.0.png)

-2. Keeping _Kp_ at -0.2, and _Ki_ at 0.0, I modified the _Kd_ parameter until the car stayed on track for the entire course.
+3. Keeping _Kp_ at -0.2, and _Ki_ at 0.0, I modified the _Kd_ parameter until the car stayed on track for the entire course.
 This results in a plot of CTE as shown below with a value of _Kd_ = -3.0.

 ![Vary_Kd_alone](https://github.com/calvinhobbes119/PID-Controller/blob/master/figures/Kp_-0.2_Kd_-3.0_Ki_0.0.png)

 After zooming into the above plot, I noticed that there were many oscillations in the steering value (and the resulting CTE) from one timestep to the next.
 To reduce these oscillations I smoothed the CTE by averaging it with the CTE from the previous timestep.
 This resulted in a smoother steer value and CTE from one timestep to the next.

 ![Using_raw_vs_smoothed_CTE](https://github.com/calvinhobbes119/PID-Controller/blob/master/figures/Using_raw_vs_smoothed_CTE.png)

+4. Finally, by calculating the average and median CTE over the course of one lap, it was clear that the CTE had a non-zero bias.
+By setting the _Ki_ parameter to -0.001, I was able to bring both the average and median CTE to close to zero.

+5. I did some fine tuning of the _Kp_, _Kd_ and _Ki_ to account for the throttle PID controller in arriving at the final values used in the code.